vomoura/scooter/README.md

 Make sure the key has the appropriate permissions for Maps JavaScript usage.

-> **Note**
-> The Google Maps Directions web service does not enable CORS.
-The application
-> calculates trip distances using the Maps JavaScript API instead.
-If you wish to
-> call the web service directly, route the request through a backend or proxy.

 ## License
 This project is licensed under the [MIT License](LICENSE).